All Collections

 • However, automated systems and robots are not so great with words πŸ€–

-• Using the Keypad on automated calls ensures helps automated systems understand your input! πŸŽ‰
+• Using the Keypad on automated calls helps automated systems understand your input! πŸŽ‰

 Did this answer your question?